5T33Z0/Clover-Crate/Graphics/README.md

 Listed below are all parameters related to the `Inject ATI` feature.
 For more insight check out Rampage Dev's in-depth [AMD Graphics Guide](https://web.archive.org/web/20170814210930/http://www.rampagedev.com/guides/graphic-cards-injection/) for old AMD GPUs.

 ### FB Name
-**Framebuffer Name**.
-Specific to ATI/AMD GPUs.
-More than 70 different framebuffer names exist for various AMD Video Controller kexts.
-Each has a unique name to identify it (check the extensive list in Clover Configurator) and contains different video output mappings as defined in the `IOKitPersonalities` of the respective kexts' `info.plist`.
-Here is an example from `AMD9500Controller.kext` located in S/L/E:
+**Framebuffer Name** – specific to ATI/AMD GPUs.
+More than 70 different framebuffers exist for various AMD Video Controller kexts.
+Each Framebuffer has a unique name to identify it (check the extensive list in Clover Configurator) containing different video output mappings as defined in the `IOKitPersonalities` of the respective kexts' `info.plist`.
+Here is an example from `AMD9500Controller.kext` located in `S/L/E`:

 ![FB_name](https://user-images.githubusercontent.com/76865553/166189455-06fe0e53-3f3b-4675-9972-d828872b5d57.png)